L-erythro-3,5-diaminohexanoate dehydrogenase

-The 3 substrates of this enzyme are L-erythro-3,5-diaminohexanoate, H_{2}O, and NAD^{+}, whereas its 4 products are (S)-5-amino-3-oxohexanoate, NH_{3}, NADH, and H^{+}.
+The three substrates of this enzyme are L-erythro-3,5-diaminohexanoic acid, water, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are (S)-5-amino-3-oxohexanoic acid, reduced NADH, ammonia, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is L-erythro-3,5-diaminohexanoate:NAD+ oxidoreductase (deaminating).
 This enzyme is also called L-3,5-diaminohexanoate dehydrogenase.
 This enzyme participates in lysine degradation.